jgaa/restc-cpp/README.md

 The project is maturing fast.
 There are no known bugs.
 Beta status will be announced in the near future.

-The latest code is tested with Debian "testing", Debian Jessie Fedora 25 and Windows 10.
+The latest code is tested with Debian "testing", Debian Jessie, Fedora 25 and Windows 10.

 # Supported operating systems